jaii041715/jacked/README.md

 ## Output formats

-The output format for Diggity is configurable as well using the `-o` (or `--output`) option:
+The output format for Jacked is configurable as well using the `-o` (or `--output`) option:

 The available `formats` are: